FundedByMe/django-mangopay/README.rst

 |
 |
-|

 Django-Mangopay is a `Django <https://www.djangoproject.com/>`_ wrapper for the PSP `Mangopay's V2 API <http://docs.mangopay.com/api-references/>`_.
-More specifically it provide's Django specfic functionality around `Mangopay's Python SDK <https://github.com/MangoPay/mangopay2-python-sdk>`_.
+More specifically it provides Django specfic functionality around `Mangopay's Python SDK <https://github.com/MangoPay/mangopay2-python-sdk>`_.
 It creates a Mangopay Client via settings in your `settings.py`.
 It provides Django Models that allow you to persist the data that you need to send and recieve from Mangopay.
 These models have functions that correspond to the Mangopay's API calls.
 Celery tasks are also provided if you want to call these functions asynchronously.
-More extended documentation is provide at `Read the Docs <http://django-mangopay.readthedocs.org/en/latest/>`_
+Read extended documentation is provide at `Read the Docs <http://django-mangopay.readthedocs.org/en/latest/>`_.

 Installation
 ============